 Normally, a small percentage of visitors clicking through your ads convert into customers, and the rest leave your site without buying anything or even providing contact information.

-Marketing campaigns like this often destined to fail, especially you are trying to rank very competitive search terms nationally or globally.
+Marketing campaigns like this are often destined to fail, especially if you are trying to rank very competitive search terms nationally or globally.

 Suppose, you are starting a web hosting business and want to promote it through search engines.

 As I said earlier, the first page is crowded with PPC ads and organic results from high-authority sites where you are trying to rank for the keyword “hosting.”